marianobarrios/dregex/README.md

 There are some features of Perl regular expressions that are impossible to express in a DFA, most notable backreferences (i.e., forcing to match the same text more than once).
 There are also some other features that, albeit not infeasible, complicate a DFA solution quite significantly, like search and capturing groups.
 On the other hand, on top of the performance benefits, using a DFA also allows to do set operations; i.e., union, intersection and difference.

 It can seem that no solution is ideal.
-But it should be observed that regular expression uses can almost always be classified in either of these two use cases:
+But it should be observed that regular expression uses can almost always be classified in either of these two cases:

 - Search
 - Matching

 <b>Search</b> is about finding some pattern in a (usually large) text.
 Beyond the search functionality itself, capture groups are also very important.
 Mainstream Perl-like implementations do this well.

 <b>Matching</b> is about fully matching (usually small) texts against a regular expression, sometimes against several expressions in a sequence.
-Here matching speed is tends to be important, and capturing submatches less so, as the interest is whether the expressions match the whole text or not.
+Here matching speed tends to be important, and capturing submatches less so, as the interest is whether the expressions match the whole text or not.

 Using DFA-based matching can be useful in the second case.
 For example, non-intersecting DFA can be tested in any order (even if stopping at the first match), allowing for otherwise impossible optimizations.

-Dregex is an attempt to implement a useful subset of Perl-like engines, using a DFA, for the Java Virtual Machine.
+Dregex is an attempt to implement a useful subset of the functionality offered by Perl-like engines, using a DFA, for the Java Virtual Machine.

 ## Supported regex flavor